 Orders will ship every Wednesday.

-Image shown is a Sulcata Tortoise of ours, however each turtle bought will look slightly different from the image shown.
+Image shown is a Redfoot Tortoise of ours, however each turtle bought will look slightly different from the image shown.
 Each one is unique and different in its own way.

-Sulcatas that are kept outside, in the natural sun do not need any artificial lighting as they get all of the necessary requirements, UVA/UVB from the sun.
-Sulcata’s that are kept indoors or outdoors entirely in the shade should be supplied with both a UVB bulb as well as heat bulb.
-They should have a temperature gradient from 83-110 degrees.
-I recommend using the zoo med tropical UVB bulb & a 75, 100, or 150 watt heat bulb .
-The heat bulb needed will depend on your ambient room temperature.
+-Redfoot tortoises that are kept outside, in the natural sun do not need any artificial lighting as they get all of the necessary UVA/UVB from the sun.
+Redfoots kept indoors or outdoors entirely in the shade should be supplied with both a UVB (I recommend using the zoo med tropical UVB bulb). & a heat bulb.
+Redfoots should have a temperature gradient from 82-88 degrees. & will need a 75-100 watt reptile heat bulb to achieve this (wattage will depend on your ambient room temperature).
 Indoor lights should be kept on for no more than 12 hours per day.
 Overnight temps for babies should never be lower than 75.
 Adults can withstand 60 degrees at night as long as it will be sunny & hot the following day but the warmer the better with these guys.

-Sulcata’s that are kept outdoors in the natural sun can produce their own D3 & should therefore be given repti-calcium WITHOUT D3 & reptivite without d3 dusted on their food 1-2 times per week.
-Sulcata’s kept indoors cannot produce their own D3 so they should be given the the same supplement but the one WITH D3.
+Redfoots that are kept outdoors in the natural sun can produce their own D3 & should therefore be given repti-calcium WITHOUT D3 & reptivite without d3 dusted on their food 1-2 times per week.
+Redfoots kept indoors cannot produce their own D3 so they should be given the the same supplement but the one WITH D3.